rust-lang/rfcs/text/0000-cfg-path-version.md

 Note that you won't be able to make use of `#[cfg(version = "..")]` for these particular features since they were introduced before this RFC's features get stabilized.
+This means that you can't for example add `version = "1.28"` to your code and expect Rust 1.28 compilers to enable the code.
 However, there will be features in the future to use this mechanism on.

 # Reference-level explanation
 [reference-level-explanation]: #reference-level-explanation